SamuelBAguirre/DSC180A_Project/notebooks/README.md

 Requires Google Earth Engine account, for this notebook we created a service account.
 This notebook can also be ran with a personal Google Earth Engine account, however the authentication process is slightly different.
 More information can be found here: https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api
 This notebook also requires the installation of earth engine, folium, geemap, glob, scikit-learn, numpy, matplotlib, and scikit-image
+Please download the data from the following google drive before running any code: https://drive.google.com/drive/folders/1b5-gGvu5K4WNVqeRQ1BLvdQ5DwA2KkQg?usp=share_link